noura2tarek/Device_Features_App/README.md

 This is a sample application that shows how to use the (device_info_plus) to access the device info.

-Determine the current operating system, device model and version:
+The app determines the current operating system, device model and version:

 - Determine the current platform using dart:io library.
-- Determine the device model and version using device_info_plus.
+- Determine the device model name and its operating system version using device_info_plus.

 The home screen body contains a column of two text in center alignment:
 The first one is the current operating system text, the second one is the device model and version.